transientlunatic/notes-mathmethods/abstract/groups.rst

 	      For each :math:`a \in G` there exists a :math:`b \in G` such that :math:`a*b = b*a = e`.

+   A group is normally denoted by specifying the set and the operation together in the form :math:`<G, +>` for the group consisting of set :math:`G` and operation :math:`+` for example.

 .. prf:definition:: Group Order

 		    The order of a group is the number of elements it contains.